Deltares/rtc-tools/GOVERNANCE.md

 ### Becoming a Committer

+Anyone can contribute to RTC-Tools by following the [Guidelines for Creating Merge Requests](CONTRIBUTING.md#guidelines-for-creating-merge-requests).
+Contributors who have demonstrated sustained commitment to the project may be nominated to become Committers.
+The path typically involves:

+1. **Building a track record**: Make regular, high-quality contributions as described in [Ways to Contribute](CONTRIBUTING.md#ways-to-contribute).
+2. **Nomination**: Any existing Committer can nominate a Contributor, or Contributors can express interest by contacting an existing Committer or emailing [rtctools@deltares.nl](mailto:rtctools@deltares.nl).
-To become a Committer, a Contributor must be approved by a majority of existing Committers.
-Committers may be removed by a majority of the other existing Committers.
+3. **Review and approval**: The nomination is discussed among existing Committers and must be approved by a majority vote.

+Committers may be removed by a majority vote of the other existing Committers, following the same voting procedures described in [TSC Voting](#tsc-voting).

 ### Open Participation